 Bonus points for hammockers – if it’s really rainy, just pitch your rain fly for your hammock, without the hammock itself (or keep it in its sleeve if it has one) and then you can cook under your rain fly.
 Or if you’re hiking in a group, it may be worth bringing a group tarp to pitch over a cooking/hangout area.

-You should ever get too cozy next to your running stove and boiling pot of water.
+You should never get too cozy next to your running stove and boiling pot of water.
 Some hikers will sit down completely on their butt with their legs out on either side of their stove, or sit with their legs crossed right next to their stove, or sit at a picnic table with their stove running right in front of them on the table – these things terrify me people!
 Accidents do happen, and pots get knocked over sometimes and hikers have gotten severe burns from being to close to stoves that got knocked over.

 Just be careful around a running stove and boiling water.
 Practice standing near your stove while it’s running to keep an eye on it, or squat down next to it to check on it but stay on your feet ready to jump up if something happens.